monsoonmaelstrom/book2/book2.md

 “She was… I don’t know.
 She was making weapons,” I tell him with a sigh.
 I’ve been saying it all along, and I’ve always thought it was true, but now I think maybe everyone else is starting to get it.
 “She taught us a lot.
 All of my childhood was bad, but it was almost all useful too,” I admit.
 Maybe even the really bad parts.

-“And what’s that look that just flashed across your face?”
+“And what’s the look that just flashed across your face?”

 “What look?”